tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ## More thoughts and further reading

+There's a lot more work to do if you are interested and have the time.
+I might follow-up on these later.
+I might not.

 ### Compiling for training vs inference

 Right now our compilation strategy works for both training and inference.
 This